lizcorson/heartratejewelry/README.md

 A necklace that pulses RGB LEDs in time with your heart.

 ## Status
 The main sketch (heartratejewelry) now has an option to blink or fade.
 I added a running average to smooth noisy sensor data.
 The LED changes color according to the measured heart rate.
-So far I have only tested this with a single LED, but it should work for multiple LEDs as long as NUM_LEDs is set appropriately.
-All delays have been removed and now everything operates off millis() counters.
+It now has 6 LEDs.

 ## Parts Used
 - Frentaly Uno http://www.ebay.com/itm/321871945148